© 2025 Connecticut Public

 The Blue Ridge Snorkel Trail offers an immersive nature experience

-If you think about snorkeling, you probably think about a coral reef or the ocean.
-Well, how about a river in the southern Appalachian Mountains?
+When you think about snorkeling, you probably think of it as a more tropical sea activity - right? - or maybe something you do in an ocean.
+But how about a river in the southern Appalachian Mountains?
 Paul Garber of member station WFDD takes us on a not-so-deep dive along the Blue Ridge Snorkel Trail.

 (SOUNDBITE OF RIVER FLOWING)